 Errors in our thinking

-The astonishing response that I received from her is a clear example of what Epitectus and the other thinkers believed in ancient Greece and the ancient Roman Empire.
+The astonishing response that I received from her is a clear example of what Epictetus and the other thinkers believed in ancient Greece and the ancient Roman Empire.

-CBT takes up the teachings of the Stoics and elaborates them on therapeutic strategies that are useful for patients.
-Its main postulate is that emotions are a result of our cognitions (a sophisticated name for “thoughts”) and therefore, if our emotions are mismatched, problematic or very intense, we have to pay attention to what we say to ourselves.
-Cognitions are thoughts, fantasies, mental images and even dreams.
-Their content can be rational (objective, verifiable, evident) or irrational (subjective, lack of evidence and distorted), the latter being the one that provokes emotional discomfort and constitutes the central component of psychological disorders.
+CBT takes up the teachings of the Stoics and elaborates on therapeutic strategies that are useful for patients.
+Its main postulate is that emotions are a result of our cognitions (a sophisticated name for “thoughts”) and therefore if our emotions are mismatched, problematic, or very intense, we have to pay attention to what we say to ourselves.
+Cognitions are thoughts, fantasies, mental images, and even dreams.
+Their content can be rational (objective, verifiable, evident) or irrational (subjective, lack of evidence, and distorted), the latter being the one that provokes emotional discomfort and constitutes the central component of psychological disorders.

 The second postulate of CBT is that our thoughts are irrational for the errors in our thinking, or as it is also known as cognitive biases or distorted thoughts.
 Therefore, if the person wishes to

-1. Catastrophizing: it is the tendency to imagine disasters, accidents or catastrophes in the future that lead the person to a state of constant concern.
+1. Catastrophizing: it is a propencity to imagine disasters, accidents, or catastrophes in the future that lead the person to a state of constant concern.
 The media and social media are experts exploding this bias to attract readers and viewers and thus increase their popularity.
 Having a sense of protection is important for everyone, but living with fear has a paralyzing effect.
 This bias is common in anxious people, with thoughts such as: "The plane can fail and fall, we would all die.”
 "It's terrible if I make a mistake while speaking in public.”

 3. Fortune telling: it is the tendency to want to predict what will happen in the future, for example: "There is no way I will go, I will have a terrible time there."
 "I am not capable enough to get the job, I better not go to the interview."
 This distorted way of thinking makes the person not achieve their goals, which makes it a self-fulfilling prophecy, "I knew I would not succeed."